Frequently Asked Questions

 - Do you have open days?

 Open days are held from time to time over the summer months - check this website for details.
+The next open day will be held on the 4th of February 2018 from 2pm - 4pm.
 No booking is required (the gate will be open) - just visit during an open day for a free, no-obligation tour of our facilities.
 If you're new to naturism, this is a great way to get an idea of the environment and meet some people.

-You can also arrange a visit on another day by contacting us.
+You can also arrange a private visit on another day by contacting us on the club cellphone.

 - Is parking available?

 There is plenty of space to park within the grounds.
 Once inside the gate, drive across the bridge and turn left.
 If you've hired a campsite or cabin, there is also room to park next to it.